North Cascades National Park

 Please recreate responsibly.

 – North Cascades National Park Service

 North Cascades National Park is located about 3 hours outside of Seattle.
 The nearest airport to the North Cascades is Seattle Tacoma International airport (SEA).
-You can rent a car (Click Here to Save 10%) at the airport, and make the drive to the park from there.
+You can rent a car at the airport, and make the drive to the park from there.
 Or you can stay in Seattle to explore first.

-Don’t leave home without travel insurance!
-CLICK HERE for more info.
-Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations and financial costs you have paid into your trip.
+Don’t leave home without travel insurance! for more info.
+Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations, and financial costs you have paid into your trip.

 Depending on what season you visit the park, dress attire will vary.
-In July it was summer time but we still wore long pants, sweat shirts, and long sleeves.
+In July it was summer time but we still wore long pants, sweatshirts, and long sleeves.
 Temperatures get lower as you ascend the mountains, and get closer to the lakes.
-I would recommend packing light active pants and sweater or sweatshirt in addition to shorts and a tank depending on which season you visit.
+I would recommend packing light-active pants and a sweater or sweatshirt in addition to shorts and a tank depending on which season you visit.
 Hiking boots are highly recommended due to the rocky unstable mountain terrain.
-My favorite pair of hiking boots are the Salomon Women’s X Ultra 3 MID boot.
+My favorite pair of hiking boots is the Salomon Women’s X Ultra 3 MID boot.
 I didn’t need to break them in as I did previous pairs of boots.
 They have never hurt my feet, plus they’re waterproof!

 Best Time to Visit North Cascades National Park

 All year round people will be backpacking, hiking, and climbing throughout the trail system.
 Prime hiking season starts in April and goes until October with the seasons changing.
 The busiest time of year is during the dry summer months from mid-June until September.